 - Before using your Rav Kav for the first time, you must charge your card at a ticketing stand of the relevant bus or train company.

 - Ticket prices vary depending on the company, region and period of use.
 For additional information, call the Kol Kav hotline at: *8787

 - The app is only available on Androids and can be downloaded on the Play Store by searching “Rav Kav Online”.

 In addition to the official websites for bus and train companies (listed below), here are two resources to help you learn about available bus and train service:

 - www.bus.gov.il (Hebrew): A project of Misrad Hatachbura (Ministry of Transportation), designed to link you to both train and bus routes throughout Israel.
 Enter your starting point and destination, and the site gives you the best route using all available forms of public transportation.

 - www.otobusim.com (Hebrew and English): Provides information about bus routes throughout Israel (Egged, Dan and other bus companies are represented).

-- Special rates for students, senior citizens, children, soldiers, etc.
+- There are special rates for students, senior citizens, children, soldiers, etc.

-- When getting off the bus as the doors close on you, shouting “Rega!”
-(Just a moment!) should help.
+- When getting off the bus, as the doors close on you, shouting “Rega Nahag!”
+(Just a moment driver!) should help.